Darknessking13/gft.js/readme.md

 - **CLI & API:** Use gft.js as a standalone command-line tool or integrate it into your own Node.js projects.
 - **Plain-Text Output:** Generates a plain-text file tree that is ideal for saving to files or further processing.
 - **Customizable Options:** Toggle emoji icons and line numbers with simple command-line flags.
-- **Enhanced Terminal Display:** When printing to the terminal, directories and status messages are colorized for a polished look.
 - **ASCII Art Banner:** Each CLI run displays an eye-catching ASCII art header along with the package version.

 ---